justin-kang/cEDH-DDB-Crawler/README.md

 2. Move `geckodriver` to `src/`. `parser.py` assumes a binary file, but you can edit it to match the appropriate file type for your system.
 3. Update `database.py` to query whatever values you want.
 4. Update and run `main.py` (from `src/`).

+Credits to Bolas/Emrakul bot for the parsing logic found in `crawler.py`.
+Crawler falls under the MIT License, available [here](https://mit-license.org/).